myyrakle/go2/README.md

-# The Go2 Programming Language
+# Go2 Compiler

-A radical fork version of Go Compiler
+A radical fork version of Go Compiler.

+`It's the compiler's fault, not you.`

 [Original README](./old.README.md)